aliceC119/vaccines-Africa-project/README.md

 13. Calculated numbers of the total lives saved will be displayed in the terminal.
 14. Add the total number of lives saved for each vaccine to the 'totallivessaved' worksheet.
 15. Request detailed production data showing the amount of each type of vaccine estimated to be produced for the next year.
+16. A detailed vaccine production data list will be displayed on the terminal.
+17. At the end of the program, a message is displayed thanking the user for using the program, informing the user that the data in the worksheets has been updated, and asking the user to enter new data.

 ![vaccine_Africe_workflow](https://github.com/aliceC119/vaccines-Africa-project/assets/162838985/0af6bc4d-6469-44a4-a52e-f0b80c4003f3)